pmsc73/navajo/README.md

-TODO: \n
+TODO:
-	- Make battle system turn based\n
+	- Make battle system turn based
 	- Enemy turns for now can be simply attack a random character from the party